ESHG Education Committee

 Members of the Education Committee

-- Han Brunner, The Netherlands, Chair, ESHG course portfolio
+- Bill Newman, Manchester, Chair, ESHG course portfolio

 - Christophe Cordier, Switzerland, ESHG DNA Day coordination